Askay49/rasa_telegram/README.md

 ## Description

 This bot is an example of task-oriented bot that developed with Rasa framework.
-Bot can retrieve intresting facts according to topic (e.g. about human or animals).
-Database was handcrafted and stores facts as key-value at `fake_db.json`.
+Bot can retrieve intresting case according to topic (e.g. about diy or music).
+Database is http://www.boredapi.com/.
 Bot requires topic using so called slot-filling (or form-filling) mechanism.
 To collect topic NLU uses lookup tables (rule based approach), but intent recognition solved by pretrained transformer LM and DIET on top it (machine learning approcah).

 ## Setup & run